VlachosGroup/ckineticsdb-documentation/Docker_Mongo.md

 docker run --name ckineticsdb-db -p 27017:27017 ckineticsdb-database:latest
 ```

-   Running this will download the default (latest) sample dataset and restore it in the MongoDB database inside the container.
+   Running this will download the default (latest: 'ckineticsdb-demo.data.gz') sample dataset and restore it in the MongoDB database inside the container.

    Explanation: